tinsaye-simeneh/github-analytics-dashboard/README.md

 ### Additional Features

 - User search functionality for any GitHub username.
-- Skeleton loaders for improved UX during data fetching (can be added with libraries like `react-loading-skeleton`).
+- Skeleton loaders for improved UX during data fetching (with libraries like `react-loading-skeleton`).
-- SSR/ISR for the Overview tab (possible with Next.js `getServerSideProps` or `revalidate`).
+- chart display for programming languages using chart.js

 ## Tech Stack